Greenwich: Religion

+Employment

+The employment profile of West Greenwich residents is characterised by a strong concentration in service-based industries, particularly financial and insurance activities due to the transport links to Canary Wharf and the City of London.
+Professional, scientific and technical services account for a higher proportion of employment than the London average.
+Education and human health and social work activities also represent significant shares of local employment, reflecting the presence of public and institutional employers.
+In contrast, sectors such as construction, wholesale and retail trade, and transport and storage employ a smaller proportion of residents in West Greenwich compared with Greater London overall.
+Employment in primary and industrial sectors, including agriculture, mining, manufacturing and utilities, remains minimal, consistent with the ward's urban character.

 Geography

 Geography of Greenwich

 The town of Greenwich is built on a broad platform to the south of the outside of a broad meander in the River Thames, with a safe deep water anchorage lying in the river.
 To the south, the land rises steeply, 100 ft through Greenwich Park to the town of Blackheath.
 The higher areas consist of a sedimentary layer of gravelly soils, known as the Blackheath Beds, that spread through much of the south-east over a chalk outcrop—with sands, loam and seams of clay at the lower levels by the river.

 Greenwich is bordered by Deptford Creek and Deptford to the west; the residential area of Westcombe Park to the east; the River Thames to the north; and the A2 and Blackheath to the south.
 The Greenwich Peninsula, northeast of the town centre and also known as North Greenwich, forms the main projection of the town.